HenryDykhne/stock-news/README.md

 >When the user selects that valid file,
 >
 >Then the stocks within will be imported into the software.
+#### Analysis:
+* The implementation of import stocks is contained in the `Admin` class, specifically in the method `addStocks`.
+* Single responsibility: Add stocks from makes use of the `CSVImporter` to
+* Open closed:
 ### User Story 4:
 #### Story:
 As a Businessman, I want to be able to see a list of stocks that I can view so I know what stocks are available to me.